nitin-gogroup/gogroup-GEO/html-mds/goteams/en/faq.html.md

 ## Where is GoTeams located?

 GoTeams operates globally with delivery hubs in Berlin, Noida, Kathmandu and London.
 This international footprint allows us to combine European business context with world-class engineering talent.
-Our distributed setup ensures speed, scalability, and cost-efficiency while keeping teams closely aligned with client ventures.
+Our distributed setup ensures speed, scalability, and cost-efficiency while keeping teams closely aligned with partner ventures.

 ## How many employees and professionals work in GoTeams today?